 How the Games Exceed Far Beyond Sport

 Of course, we know we will learn about sports (and we do with the over 1500 exhibits on display,) but what really sticks is something so much more profound.
 Housed within the walls of this 3,000 square meter modern building is the memory of every single athlete that ever competed in a Games.
 And the wish of every athlete that ever wanted to, me included.
 The story is so much bigger than sports itself.
 It is the cultural influence of every nation represented.
 It is the heritage of every city that has ever hosted.
 It is the beauty of the art and the architecture, and every iconic relic or artifact ever created in honor of the Games.
 It is the promise that every new Games carries with it in spirit as it goes on to host the next lineage of our greatest athletes of that time.
 It is the moment frozen in time where we see political representation shifts, fashion trends evolve, music, dance, artistic expression, every single detail in constant evolving flux with the times.

 The Latest Must-See Temporary Exhibit: “Riding the Olympic Wave”

 One of the most exciting parts of my most recent visit to TOM is the current temporary exhibit, “Riding the Olympic Wave.”
-There was a renewed focus on urban sports at the latest Games in Tokyo with six new sports: 3×3 Basketball, BMX Freestyle, breaking, skateboarding, sport climbing and surfing.
-The alignment of each of these disciplines with videography, photography, graphic design street art, rap, and hip hop is an intentional means to move from underground to mainstream.
-This is perfect representation of the beauty that ensues when sport is performance and one that is inclusive of inner-city athletes that may not have otherwise had the chance to participate in elite sport.
+There was a renewed focus on urban sports at the latest Games in Tokyo with six new sports: 3×3 Basketball, BMX Freestyle, breaking, skateboarding, sport climbing, and surfing.
+The alignment of each of these disciplines with videography, photography, graphic design street art, rap, and hip-hop is an intentional means to move from underground to mainstream.
+This is a perfect representation of the beauty that ensues when the sport is performance and one that is inclusive of inner-city athletes who may not have otherwise had the chance to participate in elite sport.
 It is civilization expanding, the goal of Olympism at its core.